callahanp/dev1/README.md

 - i or ide: start visual studio code for the current suite and task
 - b or build: build
 - r or run
 - g or debug

 DEV1 includes support only for VisualStudioCode.
-But it could quickly adapt to use any other IDE.
+But it could quickly adapt to use any other IDE